Ricks-Lab/gpu-utils/README.md

 ## amdgpu-pac
 Program and Control compatible AMD GPUs with this utility.
-By default, the commands to be written to the GPU are written to a bash file for the user to inspect and run.
-If you have confidence, the *--execute_pac* option can be used to run and then delete the bash file.
+By default, the commands to be written to a GPU are written to a bash file for the user to inspect and run.
+If you have confidence, the *--execute_pac* option can be used to execute the bash file when saved and then delete it.
 Since the GPU device files are writable only by root, sudo is used to execute commands in the bash file, as a result, you will be prompted for credentials in the terminal where you executed *amdgpu-pac*.
 The *--no_fan* option can be used to eliminate fan details from the utility.

 ## New in this Release  -  v2.1.0
 * Significant bug fixes and error proofing.
 Added messages to stderr for missing driver related files.
 * Added fan monitor and control features.
 * Implemented --no_fan option across all tools.
+This eliminates the reading and display of fan parameters and useful for those who have installed GPU waterblocks.
-* Implemented P-state masking.
+* Implemented P-state masking, which limits available P-states to those specified.
+Useful for power management.
 * Fixed implementation of global variables that broke with implementation of modules in library.
 * Added more validation checks before writing parameters to cards.